THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Right to deletion according to Art.
 17 GDPR (restrictions possible according to § 35 BDSG)

-You have the right to request the erasure of your personal data that we process at any time.
+You have the right to request the deletion of your personal data stored by us at any time.
 If complete erasure is not possible, for example because we have to comply with statutory retention obligations or we can assert legitimate interests for other reasons, we will restrict your data until these reasons no longer apply.

 Right to restriction of processing according to Art.
 18 GDPR